nqminds/trustnetz/packages/docusaurus/docs/build5-docs/70-eap-config.md

 # EAP config
-EAP-TLS Network Configuration on RaspberryPi 4
+EAP-TLS Network Configuration on RaspberryPi 4B using the RT5370 Wireless Adapter

+1. Install tools: